jmb521/sinatra-study-groups/html-css-layout-file.md

 **Description**: Come and learn how to use the layout file in Sinatra, we go over HTML and CSS concepts along the way.

 ## Table of Contents
-1. Layout File & era
+1. Layout File & erb
 2. HTML
 3. CSS